 Sonos Beam & Playbar Performance

 In terms of performance, both Sonos speakers are exceptional in their lane.
+They are comparable to top-caliber Dolby Atmos soundbars you see in the market.
 The Playbar’s power is in the number of speakers and surround sound, but the Beam’s advantage is Alexa and wall-to-wall sound when placed in small to medium-sized rooms.

 Plus, the built-in smart features that it brings to the table (e.g. Alexa) gives it an extra advantage, especially since the latter one is much more expensive yet lacking modern functions.